 [Section 22 amended by No. 24 of 1998 s.
 39; No. 35 of 2003 s.
 136 and 166.]

-23. Police powers not affected
+23. Other police powers not limited by this Act

 Nothing in this Act shall be read or construed as limiting any power or authority conferred on a member of the Police Force by any other Act or law.

-24. Powers of police
+24. Commissioner of Police, directions by to police officers

 The Commissioner of Police shall issue all such orders, and give all such directions, to members of the Police Force as may, in his opinion, be necessary or expedient to —